─────────

 • Ray Traced Translucency

-• Only works on Nvidia RTX and some Nvidia GTX series graphics cards (all their graphic cards with DirectX ray tracing support)
+For Nvidia cards it only works on Nvidia RTX and some Nvidia GTX series graphics cards (all their graphic cards with DirectX have ray tracing support)

 Ray tracing off vs. on: